Associate Professor, History

 “Shazam: The Blind Spots of Algorithmic Music Recognition and Recommendation,” in Appified: Culture in the Age of Apps, ed.
 Jeremy Morris and Sarah Murray (Ann Arbor: Michigan University Press, 2018), 257-266.

 “The Past and Future of Music Listening: Between Freeform DJs and Recommendation Algorithms,” Radio’s New Wave, ed.
-Michele Hilmes and Jason Loviglio (New York: Routledge, 2013) – about WFMU
+Michele Hilmes and Jason Loviglio (New York: Routledge, 2013) - about WFMU’s relationship with music recommendation apps.

 Articles and Chapters: Film/Cold War/Decolonization